DIY Wood Countertops for Kitchen: Your Concise Guide

 Sealing your countertops with an oil-wax blend means less frequent sealing and finishing.
 This provides a good option for someone who is worried about the wood surrounding their sink.

 DIY Oil-Wax Blend for Sealing Wood Slab Countertops

 - Combine beeswax and mineral oil in a saucepan, and put on stove at low temperature.

 - Stir as the beeswax melts and blends into the oil.

 - Allow to cool slightly.
 Then use the soft rag to rub the mixture over the countertops.

-Clear coats fully seal your wood, making it unsuitable to use as a cutting space, while also fully protecting it from water, stains, and scratching.
-This is a great option for bar tops and tables, as well as for families with children.
+Clear coats fully seal your wood, making it unsuitable to use as a cutting countertop space, while also fully protecting it from water, stains, and scratching.
+This is a great option for bar tops and dining tables, as well as for families with children.

 Polyurethane takes away from the look and feel of natural wood.
 It is safe for food contact but isn’t as friendly to food preparation, and it is less easy to repair that wood with a more natural finish.